cocoa4us/zhaoxingjie.github.com/_posts/2013-04-28-重启nginx后丢失nginx.pid.md

 解决方案：

 "nginx -s reload is only used to tell a running nginx process to reload its config.
 After a stop, you don't have a running nginx process to send a signal to.
 Just run nginx (possibly with a -c /path/to/config/file)"

-    也就是sudo nginx -c /usr/local/etc/nginx/nginx.conf
+    sudo nginx -c /usr/local/etc/nginx/nginx.conf